open5e/open5e/source/monsters/tome-of-beasts/S/shoggoth.rst

 otherworldly and mind-shattering.
-A creature that can hear this cacophony at the start of its turn and is within 120 feet of a shoggoth must succeed on a DC 15 Wisdom saving throw or be confused (as the spell confusion) for 1d4 rounds.
+A creature that can hear this cacophony at the start of its turn and is within 120 feet of a shoggoth must succeed on a DC 15 Wisdom saving throw or be confused (as the spell :ref:`srd:confusion`) for 1d4 rounds.
 Creatures that roll a natural 20 on this saving throw become immune to the Hideous Piping for 24 hours.
 Otherwise, characters who meet the conditions must repeat the saving throw every round.